Rhobtor/kernel_console/progress_logs/README.md

 # Progress Logs - Kernel Console Project

+## 📚 Project Documentation

+Before diving into phases, read the **[PROJECT_VISION.md](../PROJECT_VISION.md)** in the root directory for:
+- Complete version roadmap (v0.x through v3.0)
+- Hardware architecture for each version
+- Learning roadmap for PCB design and embedded programming
+- Long-term project vision

+---

 ## Organization by Phases

 This directory contains progress logs organized by **development phases** rather than dates.
 Each phase represents a significant milestone in building the kernel and custom OS.